C; Wild Angus Campbell

 On other nights, a different Wild Angus Campbell roamed the rings.

 Wild Angus Campbell was a chameleon.

 Put him in the ring against the body beautiful of Bob Kirkwood, Wayne Bridges, or Judo Al Hayes and we witnessed a darker side of Wild Angus.
 Angus could be, and often was, a mean, moody and magnificent villain.
 He would bend the rules, break them, do something even more dastardly, and follow it up with something quite unthinkable.
-Pete Curry's banned Angus from her home after she'd witnessed their friend abusing her boy one night when they were wrestling each other.
+Pete Curry's mother banned Angus from her home after she'd witnessed their friend abusing her boy one night when they were wrestling each other.
 Inside one explosive package was wrapped an enigma who could inspire conflicting emotions of loathing and loving.

 Whether a hero or villain the hallmark of unruly beard, the kilt, and the well worn features made Angus Campbell an instant hit with British wrestling fans when he was signed up to to Joint Promotion rings in August 1967.
 Fans of independent rings had acknowledged the worth of their sometimes unruly hero for a decade or so by that time, but now it was his destiny to emerge onto the television screens and national prominence.

 A televised debut against the popular Spaniard Enrico Edo Juan, quickly followed by one against the heroic John Cox (not to mention subsequent opponents of Veidor, Wall and Tibor Szakacs) and Joint Promotions transformed our chameleon into an outright villain.

 Outright villain or not the fans still “took to” the alleged Scot who had been born in Enniskillen, Northern Ireland as Francis Patrick Hoy and was a resident of the English city of Manchester.
 A background of fairground wrestling, steeplejack and training by Dominic Pye were enough to set him on the road to wrestling stardom.